axypro/fs-paths/doc/resolve.md

-# Algorithms for Resolving and Normalization
+# Algorithms of Resolving and Normalization

 ## Normalization